-- This is what we do and why we do it
+- What we do and why we do it

-- This is how we will work together to help you succeed in your role.
+- How you’ll work together to help them succeed in the role

-What’s acceptable in terms of the ramp-up time varies from three weeks to one year, depending on the role being filled, the maturity stage of your organization and the individual’s comfort and skill level with their responsibilities and tasks.
+How long should this last?
+Ramp-up time varies from three weeks to one year, depending on the role, the maturity of the organization, and the individual’s comfort and skill level.

-It is common, for instance, for young startups to have a shorter onboarding process since they are often short-staffed.
-Mature organizations may afford to dedicate more time to the onboarding process due to the size of their teams, specialized roles, or access to resources.
+It is common for young startups to have a shorter onboarding process due to being short-staffed and needing faster outcomes.
+The more mature your company is, the more time you can dedicate to onboarding due to your team’s size, specialized roles, and access to resources.

-While onboarding processes vary in length and format, there is no doubt that all organizations across all sectors need to establish an intentional process.
 Onboarding processes go beyond the paperwork; these include social and cultural acclimation to accelerate the time to peak performance.
-Let’s dive in…
+Let’s dive in.

 A strong onboarding will increase the likelihood of employees staying three years or longer by 58% and improves productivity by 70% *Source: Brandan Hall Group.

 A well-structured onboarding process tackles three factors that prevent great employee retention and productivity: